ECSH83525 - Suspension and cancellation - introduction

 Cancelling a business鈥檚 registration, which is also known as a statutory cancellation, prevents the business from trading in a 鈥榬elevant activity鈥� as defined in MLR 2017.
 Cancellation of registration ensures the permanent removal of the business from HMRC鈥檚 register of supervised businesses.

-Additionally, registration of a business can be cancelled where following a series of reminders:
+Additionally, registration of a business can be cancelled where, following a series of reminders:

 Cancellation of registration is unlikely to be appropriate where the DM considers other sanctions are more appropriate to encourage regulatory compliance and to 鈥榙rive through鈥� behavioural change.